dot-event/react/README.md

 }
 ```

-Feel free to create own events composer if you need to customize the dot-event instance.
+Feel free to create your own events composer to customize the dot-event instance.

 ### Events composer state

 The `state` object in the events composer exists as a means to attach state to your events instance.
 Some extensions, like [dot-store](github.com/dot-store/core), utilize the state object.

-If you're using [Next.js](https://github.com/zeit/next.js), the provider utilizes `getInitialProps()` to pass state from server to client.
+If you're using [Next.js](https://github.com/zeit/next.js), the provider uses `getInitialProps()` to pass state from server to client.

 ## Provider composer